 Can your brand be identified by one of these brand personalities?
 If not, you must ask whether you are providing enough for your current customers and prospective customers to recall and identify your brand at those very important moments when they’re faced with making a purchasing decision.
 Brand personality is industry and size agnostic.
 It doesn’t matter whether you’re a high-fashion brand or a small, mom n’ pop restaurant, having a focused brand personality is what separates you from the crowded pool of competitors in your own backyard.

-If you are interested in learning more about brand storytelling, we encourage you to reach out to our social media agency, ImagiBrand, where we will work closely with you on developing your brand story and provide your company the customized social media training and/or daily social media management services to make sure that story is heard and seen every day on social media.
+If you are interested in learning more about brand storytelling, we encourage you to reach out to our social media agency, ImagiBrand.
+We offer a full suite of social media management services to make sure brand stories are heard and seen every day on social media.